Jean-Pierre Batut: Career

 Hitherto best known as a theologian, his doctoral thesis explored the doctrine of divine omnipotence in patristic thought prior to the Council of Nicaea (325) and its publication in 2009 as Pantocrator was well received.

 According to French and Italian newspaper reports his appointment as bishop of Metz in the Concordat zone of Alsace-Moselle in eastern France in 2013 appears to have been overruled by the French Minister of Interior.
 A question on this point was asked in the French parliament on 22 October 2013.

 In April 2015 bishop Batut criticized President Hollande's reference to 'Egyptian citizens (ressortissants égyptiens) massacred in Libya', a euphemism followed abundantly in French official and journalistic sources and intended to avoid reference to Christians being killed but which has now been abandoned by the French élite.
-Since 9 September 2023 will be auxiliary bishop in Lyon.
+Since 9 September 2023 he is auxiliary bishop in Lyon.
 Pope Francis write him delegation on 26 June 2023.